jackyzha0/quartz/content/notes/cv2.md

 Email: jethughes0@gmail.com
 Github: github.com/jethughes
 Linkedin: linkedin.com/in/jet-hughes
+Based in: Dunedin/Raglan/Wanaka

 # Career Objective
-I am open to a role in a wide variety of areas: web development, ML/AI, game development, AR/VR or even devops.
+I am open to a role in a wide variety of areas: web development, ML/AI, game development, AR/VR or even Dev-ops.
 I enjoy solving complex problems and experimenting with new tech.
 I have dabbled in many fields within computer science.

 In year 13 I made a complete mobile application using React Native and expo.
 Since then, I have made a simple website with plain HTML and JavaScript, and started another React Native expo app.
 Last year I took a very cool data science paper, and learnt how to use python for ML/AI.
 I found this paper very interesting and fun.
 In the following summer, I used what I had learned to turn a GoPro into a motion detection camera.